AInsights Entry for (Z)-jasmone (CAS: 488-10-8)

 9. Confidence & Data Quality Notes

 The data on (Z)-jasmone is well-established, with comprehensive sensory and regulatory information available.
-Industry practices are well-documented, though some regional regulatory nuances may require further clarification.
-Overall, the compound's safety and efficacy are supported by robust scientific literature and industry experience.
+Industry practices are well-documented, though some regional regulatory nuances may require further verification.
+Overall, the compound's safety and efficacy are supported by robust scientific literature.

 Citation hooks: FlavScents